Hanalei Hawaii, USA Travel Guide

 Fewer crowds, potentially lower prices.
 Pleasant weather, especially in spring.
 Relaxed pace.

 Some tour schedules reduced.
-Occasional heavier rain in late fall.
+Occasional heavier rain in towards the end of fall.

 May, Sep, Early Dec